March Missouri River Fly Fishing Forecast

 Angler: But I didn’t see any BWO’s flying around?
 Are you sure?!?!
 BWO nymphs?
 You look kinda young to be a tenured fishing guide.

 BM: Whadaya mean?!?!
 I’m 47.
-I’m a wanna be Millennial, man.
-If you do what you love it’s not work.
+I’m what ya call a wanna be Millennial, man.
+If you do what you love you’ll never work a day in your life.
 That’s how I keep my youthful appearance.
 And Mr. Angler Dude, that mayfly lives and morphs subsurface for an entire year before it briefly inhabits (emerges and hatches) our atmosphere.
-Insects are quite active below the watery barrier staging for their flashy moment in our airy environment.
+Insects are quite active hidden below the watery barrier staging for their flashy moment in our airy environment.
 Of course you didn’t see them, they don’t hatch for another month.

 True story.
-Think about what is to come, before we see it. gh fish it.
+Think about what is to come, before we see it.
+Go fish it.
 Caddis, Mayflies, Stoneflies.
-All acquatic insects.
+All aquatic insects.
+Be smarter than you neighbor.

 If you don’t want to get hung up on all that entomology stuff or learn about how to nymph in March, just fish a pink fly.
 Pink is strong through the month.
 Worms too.
 Sows.
 Pink and grey patterns.
 Don’t forget fruit flavored beads adorning the heads of the fly.

 Midges too.
-Zebra’s, fancy gilled midge patterns too.
+Zebra’s, or fancy gilled midge patterns too.
 They work.

-You can also hand-twist a small Zebra or a small black soft hackle up soft runs and do well. t least you will feel a bunch of them, those sneaky rainbow, sniff and peck at the fly.
+You can also hand-twist a small Zebra or a small black soft hackle up soft runs and do well.
+At least you will feel a bunch of them, those sneaky rainbows, sniff and peck at the fly.

 March signals the first time all winter/spring that you can give your fly some stripping action.
 Jigging is still quite popular but the slow strip is effective.
 Caught a few the other day with a young stud outta Helena stripping it faster than I would have…and he caught a couple bigger fish moving the fly.